Test Detail

 Contains 3 tests

-A Triple H (HIV, HBV, HCV) test includes testing of three transmissible viral infections, namely hepatitis B surface antigen, hepatitis C virus antibody, and HIV combo (antigen and antibody) test.
+A Viral Marker Screening (HIV, HBsAg, Anti-HCV) test includes screening of three transmissible viral infections, namely hepatitis B surface antigen, hepatitis C virus antibody, and HIV combo (antigen and antibody) test.
 These tests evaluate the presence or absence of the viruses causing hepatitis B or C and acquired immunodeficiency syndrome (AIDS) in your blood sample.

-HIV combo (antigen and antibody) test detects HIV-1 and HIV-2 antibodies in the blood and confirms the presence of human immunodeficiency virus (HIV).
+HIV Combo (antigen and antibody) test simultaneously detects HIV p24 antigen and antibodies associated with HIV 1 & 2.
+The HIV p24 antigen is the most abundant HIV protein and its detection is used clinically to diagnose an HIV infection early on since HIV-specific antibodies are not detectable in a very recently acquired infection.
 HIV-1 was discovered first and is the most widespread, whereas HIV-2 is more than 55% genetically different from HIV-1.
 The transmission rate of HIV-2 is also slower than HIV-1.
 This test also helps to differentiate between the two HIV infections.

-Hepatitis B surface antigen test confirms the presence of hepatitis B virus (HBV) in an individual.
-HBsAg is the first serological marker to appear in the blood within 1 to 10 weeks after recent exposure to HBV.
-The persistence of this marker for more than 6 months implies chronic (long-term) HBV infection, which may lead to liver damage (scarring or cirrhosis).
-A person with a chronic infection can spread the disease to healthy individuals, even if they do not show or experience any symptoms.
+Hepatitis B surface antigen test screens for the presence of hepatitis B virus (HBV) in an individual.
+HBsAg is the first serological marker, within 1 to 10 weeks, to appear in the blood after recent exposure to HBV.
+Persistence of this marker for more than 6 months implies chronic (long-term) HBV infection, which may lead to liver damage (scarring or cirrhosis).
+A person who has a chronic infection is capable of spreading the infection to healthy individuals, even if they do not show or experience any symptoms.

-The hepatitis C virus antibody (CMIA/CLIA) test determines if you have been infected by the hepatitis C virus (HCV) and helps your doctor guide your treatment.
-HCV causes liver inflammation and is classified into acute hepatitis infection and chronic hepatitis infection.
+The hepatitis C virus antibody test determines if you have been infected by the hepatitis C virus (HCV) and helps your doctor guide your treatment.
+HCV causes liver inflammation and is classified into acute hepatitis infection and chronic hepatitis infection .This test is used for screening for anti-HCV antibodies.

 • Acute hepatitis C: This occurs in the first six months after exposure to the hepatitis C virus.
 In the early stage of the infection, acute hepatitis C is mild and may cause no symptoms.
 For this reason, most people do not know they have this infection.